shoutem/shoutem.github.io/docs/extensions/getting-started/_posts/1970-01-04-CreatingShortcutAndScreen.md

 import * as extension from './extension.js';

 export const screens = extension.screens;

-export const reducer = {};
 ```

 On the other hand, `app/extension.js` file is managed by CLI and you should not change it.
-When creating screens, CLI writes their location in the `app/extension.js` and exports them in `app/index.js`.
+When creating screens, CLI writes their location in the `app/extension.js` which are exported in `app/index.js`.

 Upload your extension: